AliceO2Group/analysis-framework/docs/basics-tasks/SubscribingToData.md

 ## Processing related tables

-For performance reasons, sometimes it's a good idea to split data in separate tables, so that once can request only the subset which is required for a given task.
+For performance reasons, sometimes it's a good idea to split data in separate tables, so that one can request only the subset which is required for a given task.
 For example, so far the track related information is split in three tables: `Tracks`, `TracksCov`, `TracksExtra`.

 However you might need to get all the information at once.
 This can be done by asking for a `Join` table in the process method: